-In Summer 2013, nine faculty received support for their Scholarship of Teaching and Learning (SoTL) work through the Center for Teaching Excellence's SoTL Summer Stipend program.
-Participants will share their work at an upcoming session.
+In 2014, four faculty are receiving support for their Scholarship of Teaching and Learning (SoTL) work through the Center for Teaching Excellence's SoTL Program.
+Participants will share their work at a Spring 2015 session.
+Additional projects will be supported in 2015.

-The SoTL Learning Community offers a Blackboard site for resources and sharing work, and meetings for ongoing peer support and suggestions.
-If you'd like to join the next meeting to discuss a future or current SoTL research project, contact Lisa Larson at x6450 or email@example.com.
+The SoTL Learning Community offers a Blackboard site for resources on SoTL.
+If you'd like to access to the Blackboard site, contact Lisa Larson at x6450 or email@example.com.

-The expanded 2013-14 Active Learning and Flipped Learning Program will offer workshops and training for faculty who wish to increase the active learning component of a course or to redesign a course using a flipped learning approach.
+The 2014-15 Active Learning Program offers workshops and training for faculty who wish to increase the active learning component of a course or to redesign a course using a flipped learning approach.

 The College of St. Scholastica